 - Not recommended for long-term use due to dependency on the harness.
 It's better used as a training tool, not regular walking equipment, because pet owners must teach dogs how to walk on a leash safely without relying on the harness.

-Ruffwear Front Range Harness – The best rated dog harness out there from a reputable company specializing in outdoor dog gear, but also one of the most expensive options.
+Ruffwear Front Range Harness – The best rated dog harness out there from a reputable company, Ruffwear, that specializes in outdoor dog gear, but also one of the most expensive options.
 This dual-clip harness is great for strong pullers, has two leash attachment points and made of comfortable material with padded chest and belly.
-It has some extra features such as tuck-ID tag holder and more, and can be purchase in different colors as well as customized for the dog using four point attachments.
+It has some extra features such as tuck-ID tag holder and more, and can be purchased in different colors and sizes.

 Dog Harness Fitting Styles